grisselfaura/Gris_MS4_project/README.md

 - Portafolio json file loaded, registered within the Admin view, model, url implemented for automatization.
 - Portafolio detail slider view and url implemented for automatization.
 For the purpose of this exercise i did not add all the 27 images to the slider as it was getting to long.
 Considering to swap for a scroll bar to be discussed with client.
+- Pending to implement a dinamic way to generate the slider with less conditional code.
 - Blog app requested from client.
 Pending to implement for this project due to timelines.
 - PENDING: to add entity selection relationship between databases for json files.
 - Allauth templates customized for this project.